Road rash sounds deceptively innocuous. Rashes heal, right? No big deal, right?

 These harms require as much “treatment” as the medical conditions brought on by road rash.
 But how?

 In many motorcycle accident scenarios, the rider is not at fault for his own injuries.
-When that is the case, the rider may have the right to take legal action to recover compensation from the party or parties whose actions caused him harm.
+When that is the case, the rider may have the right to take legal action to recover compensation from the party or parties whose actions caused him or her harm.
 For example:

 The sooner you speak with an experienced motorcycle accident injury attorney about your case of road rash, the better your chances of recovering the compensation you need.
 There is a short time window for taking legal action, and evidence pointing to who is to blame for your accident has a way of disappearing over time.
 Protect your rights by seeking legal advice right away.